Glossary

 #

 Pre-defined cadence of multiple outbound touches across email and/or LinkedIn over time.
-Industry-standard cadence: 3-7 touches over 2-4 weeks.
+Standard cadence: 3-7 touches over 2-4 weeks.
 Reply rates compound over the sequence (touch 1 may reply 1-3%, touch 4 may reply 0.5-1.5%) — total sequence reply often 5-12%.
-Diminishing returns sharply after touch 6.
-Modern operators sequence shorter (3-4 touches) with higher per-touch quality rather than 8+ generic follow-ups.
+Returns drop sharply after touch 6.
+Shorter sequences (3-4 touches) with higher per-touch quality tend to beat 8+ generic follow-ups.

 Sales motion